★ CENTRAL TUCSON ★ HISTORIC URBAN CORE

 • Schools: Four districts overlap inside this submarket.
 The TUSD-Amphitheater boundary near Prince Road matters materially for buyers prioritizing high schools.
 The University High magnet requires application, not address.

 • Off-market: Colonia Solana and El Encanto estate properties above $1.5M often trade off-market through agent-to-agent networks.
-A dedicated full-time Central Tucson agent with private relationships is the only way to see this inventory.
+A dedicated full-time agent/broker that specializes in Central Tucson with private relationships is the only way to see this inventory.

 Central Tucson Real Estate FAQ